oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 The following arguments are supported:

-* `activation_file` - (Optional) The activation zip file.
+* `activation_file` - (Optional) (Updatable) The activation zip file.
 If provided in config, exadata infrastructure will be activated after creation.
 Updates are not allowed on activated exadata infrastructure.
 * `admin_network_cidr` - (Required) (Updatable) The CIDR block for the Exadata administration network.
 * `cloud_control_plane_server1` - (Required) (Updatable) The IP address for the first control plane server.
 * `cloud_control_plane_server2` - (Required) (Updatable) The IP address for the second control plane server.